Food

 4 c. marshmallows (1 pkg. miniature)

-mix flour, soda, and salt.
-Fold in choc. chips and
+flour, soda, and salt.
+Fold in marshmallows and choc. chips.

 Homemade Reese's Peanut Butter Squares